About Green Burial

 Can't I just be buried on my own land?

-In Washington state, unfortunately the answer is no.
+In Washington state, unfortunately the answer is no. Washington is one of only a few states that does not allow burial on private land.

 How much money will you need to fund the cemetery?